suzunone/Contender/doc.md

-### `string` \Contender\Elements\Comment::$xmlEncoding
-An attribute specifying, as part of the XML declaration, the encoding of this document.
-This is NULL whenunspecified or when it is not known, such as when the Document was created in memory.

 ### `bool` \Contender\Elements\Comment::$xmlStandalone
 An attribute specifying, as part of the XML declaration, whether this document is standalone.This is FALSE when unspecified.